BPratyus/Face-Recognition-Attendance-System/README.md

 # Face-Recognition-Attendance-System
 A face recognition attendance system is a computerized system that uses facial recognition technology to capture and record employee attendance.
 This system works by using a camera to capture an image of an person's face, and then analyzing that image to verify the person's identity.
-If the system recognizes the person, it will record their attendance for that day.
+If the system recognizes the person, it will record their attendance for that day in a CSV File.

 ## For Deployment on Windows
 [***main.py***](main.py)